 Commodity Supplemental Food Program (CSFP) improves the health of low-income seniors at least 60 years of age, by adding nutritious food to their diets.
 The Idaho Foodbank serves 2,200 seniors each month through this program.
-Distribution will continue on the regular schedule through March.
-Through CSFP, eligible seniors receive a free monthly food box that includes nutrition information and helpful recipes.
-During a shutdown, CSFP receives no new funds, including administrative funds.
-The Idaho Foodbank CSFP Program is funded through March.
 Learn more about The Idaho Foodbank’s CSFP Program here.

 The Emergency Food Assistance Program (TEFAP) helps supplement the diets of Idahoans who are low-income, including the elderly, by providing them with emergency food and nutrition assistance at no cost.
 The Idaho Foodbank supports the TEFAP program in Eastern Idaho.
 The Community Action Partnership Association manages the distribution of TEFAP across the other regions.
-Current updates indicate that distribution will continue on the regular schedule through March.
-During a shutdown, TEFAP receives no new funds, including administrative funds, which means The Idaho Foodbank and the other distributors need to find a way to cover those costs.
 Learn more about The Idaho Foodbank’s TEFAP Program here.

 Women, Infants and Children Food and Nutrition Service (WIC) provides supplemental foods, health care referrals and nutrition education for low-income pregnant, breastfeeding, and non-breastfeeding postpartum women, and to infants and children up to age five who are found to be at nutritional risk.